plaetzchen79/ngx-printer-demo/README.md

 # NgxPrinterDemo

-A simple service to print the window or parts of a window (div).
+A easy to use service to print the window, parts of a window (div) or an image.
 Printing of Angular Templates or Components is possible.

+You can print opening a new window / tab or using the current window.
+A directive can also be used to mark and store an HTML-element.

 Start the demo app with *ng serve*.